erujs/erujs/README.md

 I'm Jerus, a software engineer that focus on front-end web development.

-I'm an INTP kind of person, tho I value my reserved personality but I love interesting conversations.
+I'm an INTP kind of person but I love having interesting conversations.

 ## Want to connect?
 Let's talk over coffee: